Beit Alfa: Notable people

 While serving as Israel's (12th) Chief of Staff and after retiring from the army, Moshe Levi lived in Beit Alfa.
-In his last years, he was the founding chairperson of the supervisory board of Highway 6, also known as the Trans-Israel Highway.
-Levi died from a stroke and was buried at the kibbutz, with eight generals carrying his body, top government officials, and hundreds who knew and worked with him in attendance.
+In his later years, he was the founding chairperson of the supervisory board of Highway 6, also known as the Trans-Israel Highway.
+Levi died from a stroke in 2008 and was buried at the kibbutz, with eight generals carrying his body, top government officials, and hundreds who knew and worked with him in attendance.

 Actor, writer, producer, comedian Seth Rogen's parents met in Beit Alfa.

 Gabriel "Gavrush" Rapoport (1924–2001) was a Palmach and IDF combat veteran, who helped create Israel's famed heavy equipment rescue unit that has saved lives around the world.
 Gavrush was one of the first children born on the kibbutz.
 According to Haaretz, Israeli poet and writer Haim Gouri, a friend of Rapoport, said: "When Gavrush was born, the midwife fainted.
 Never before had an infant come out of the womb holding a revolver in one hand, and an adjustable wrench in the other".

 Israeli novelist Naomi Frankel (1918–2009) joined the kibbutz in her teens and left it in 1970.
 Although she later changed her political ideology from left to right, she asked to be buried on the kibbutz beside her first husband.
 Frankel rose to fame with the publication of her trilogy Shaul ve-Yohannah (Saul and Joanna, 1956–1967), which depicted Jewish life in prewar Germany.

 Songwriter and composer Nachum Heiman, an Israel Prize laureate, moved to the kibbutz with his second wife, and their two daughters were born there, one of them singer Si Heiman.

 Israel Zamir (1929–2014), son of Jewish-American author Isaac Bashevis Singer, lived on the kibbutz for 77 years until his death in 2014.
 After his passing, he was buried at the kibbutz.
 Like his father, he was also a writer.

+Israeli cartoonist Maya Devir was born in Beit Alfa.